-The Dividend Aristocrats ETF: Own the 53 Best Dividend Growers - Cabot Wealth Network
+The Dividend Aristocrats ETF: Own the 65 Best Dividend Growers - Cabot Wealth Network

 Finally, if you invest primarily for current income, you may be interested to know which of the Dividend Aristocrats offer the highest yields.
 Today, Dividend Aristocrats offering the five highest yields are:

-You’ll notice that the list is quite different from the one above—none of the highest-yielding aristocrats have particularly strong charts or growth prospects.
+Aside from the two big oil stocks, you’ll notice that this list is different from the one above it—the highest-yielding aristocrats don’t always have particularly strong charts or growth prospects.

 When selecting individual stocks for your portfolio, even from the exclusive list of Dividend Aristocrats, it’s important to balance desire for yield against other qualifications.